 U.S. District Judge Joel A. Pisano, now retired, presided over these cases.
 In 2014, he sided with Merck and dismissed about 650 cases with injuries that occurred prior to September 14, 2010.
 In order to get the dismissal, Merck argued that the FDA would have rejected its label change for femur fractures.
 According to Judge Pisano, plaintiffs failed to show why their injury claims shouldn’t be dismissed on these grounds.

-The plaintiffs appealed their case to the Third Circuit Court of Appeals, and in March 2017, the appeals court reversed Pisano’s order.
+The plaintiffs in about 510 cases appealed to the Third Circuit Court of Appeals, and in March 2017, the appeals court reversed Pisano’s order.
 The panel found a reasonable jury could conclude the FDA only objected to use of the words “stress fracture” in the label because it was misleading.
 If Merck submitted a new label following the FDA’s suggestions, it could have been approved.

 There are about 380 femur-fracture lawsuits also pending in California state court.
 The first trial in California was conducted in 2015.
 Jurors sided with Merck.
 That verdict was upheld on appeal.
-Another trial was scheduled for April 25, 2016, but was stayed at the plaintiff’s request.
+Another trial was scheduled for April 25, 2016, but was stayed at the plaintiffs’ request.
 The cases were later dismissed because of preemption in 2017.